Rates: $32 — $35 Taxes and fees are not included. Rates subject to change. $5 reservation fee per site is non-refundable.

 The main campground has 50 sites, (#1-#50), to accommodate RVs and trailers.
 Some of these sites will also accommodate tents.
-Each site is equipped with 20/30/50 amp electrical and water water hookups, charcoal grill, fire ring, lantern hanger and picnic table.
+Each site is equipped with 20,30, 50 amp electrical and water hookups, charcoal grill, fire ring, lantern hanger, and picnic table.
 Sites #31-#34 also have sewer hookups.
 Sites #31 and #32 are ADA accessible.
 There are two bathhouses with hot showers and ADA accessible restrooms.
 There is a dump station at the far end of the campground.
-Free Wi-Fi is available.
+Wi-Fi is available.
 A picnic pavilion and playground are nearby.

 Sites #1-#30 are closed from November 2 through March 15 of every year.

-Sites #31-#50 remain open for winter camping year-round.
+Sites #31-#50 are open year-round.
 Some of these sites may be used for tents.

-The tent only campground has 10 sites (#51-#60), each with 20 amp electrical service, water hookups, lantern hanger, fire ring, charcoal gril and picnic table.
+The tent only campground has 10 sites (#51-#60), each with 20-amp electrical service, water hookups, lantern hanger, fire ring, charcoal grill and picnic table.
 A bathhouse with hot water is conveniently located nearby.
 Most are partially shaded and have a grass surface.
 The tent only campground is closed from Nov.
 2 through March 15, each year.

 We offer Wi-Fi for your enjoyment.
 The signal strength may vary depending on the demand, your location and your device.
 Our Wi-Fi is not intended for heavy use such as downloading movies, streaming videos or inappropriate content.
 Should you abuse the system, your access will be blocked.